Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Three-point functions

 Let $I$ be the representative of a $T$-fixed point in the rubber moduli space $\Hilb^{m, \varepsilon} (\cX, N_0\sqcup N_\infty)^\sim$.
 The target space in which $I$ lives is a chain of $[\C^2/\Z_{n+1}]\times \Pj^1$.
 Following \cite{OP-DT}, on each component of this chain, two possible types of $I$ can occur.
 Let $\cZ$ denote the associated 1-dimensional closed substack.

 \begin{enumerate}[1)] \item If there are embedded points in $\cZ$, $I$ is called a \emph{skewer}.
-Since the embedded points cannot move along the $\Pj^1$-direction, a skewer is not fixed by the $\C^*$-action.
+Since the embedded points are not fixed by the $\C^*$-action, nor is the skewer.
 Thus it is also $T$-fixed as a point in the rigid moduli space $\Hilb([\C^2/\Z_{n+1}]\times \Pj^1)$.

 For skewers, one must have $I|_0= I|_\infty$ as fixed points of $\Hilb([\C^2/\Z_{n+1}])$. \\

 \item If there are no embedded points in $\cZ$, $I$ is called a \emph{twistor}.
 In this case $\cZ$ is flat over the chain of $\Pj^1$, which by definition defines a map $f$ from the chain of $\Pj^1$ to $\Hilb([\C^2/\Z_{n+1}])$.
 In other words, we obtain an element